gulcalikli/gulcalikli.github.io/_pages/about.md

 News
 ======
 <ul>
+<li><b>June 2024:</b> Our paper "Guidelines for Using Financial Incentives in Software Engineering Experimentation" with Jacob Kr&uuml;ger, Dmitri Bershadskyy, Siegmar Otto, Sarah Zabel and Robert Heyer has been accepted to be published at Empirical Software Engineering Journal.</li>

 <li><b>May 2024:</b> Our paper "<a href="https://eprints.gla.ac.uk/325895/2/325895.pdf"> Virtual Platform: Effective and Seamless Variability Management for Software Systems</a>" with Wardah Mahmood, Daniel Str&uuml;ber, Ralf L&auml;mmel, Muklebai Mukelebai and Thorsten Berger has been accepted to be published at IEEE Transactions on Software Engineering Journal.</li>

 <li><b>November 2023:</b> I will serve at the Program Committees of ICSE'25 (Main Research Track) and ESEC/FSE'24 (Demonstrations Track).</li>